analauraarce/pipesApp/README.md

 ## What have I learned with this project? 🙇🏻

-To use commonly used built-in pipes for data formatting: DatePipe, UpperCasePipe, LowerCasePipe, CurrencyPipe...
-To create custom pipes and to work with PrimeNG.
+How to use commonly used built-in pipes for data formatting: DatePipe, UpperCasePipe, LowerCasePipe, CurrencyPipe...
+How to create custom pipes and how to work with PrimeNG.

 ## PipesApp